 Global Ambassadors is a professional development program offering mentoring, extracurricular and international experiential learning designed for students interested in careers with internationally service organizations, including the civil service and Foreign Service.
 This program creates opportunities for interactions between the students and foreign service officers, civil servants, and distinguished professionals in internationally-oriented organizations working on global challenges.

 Throughout the year, students learn about foreign policy, foreign service, and its challenges and opportunities.
 They participate in advising, mentoring, and discussion sessions, interact with former and current foreign service officers.
 The program is directed by Dr. Max Kovalov, the Bennett Director of the Mroz Global Leadership Institute.

 - Up to 8 students will be selected for the duration of the program, which will run for two semesters (typically fall and spring).
 Students may apply after their first two semesters on campus, but some preference will be given to students who will be a Global Ambassador in their third or fourth year at the College.
 Participants will not be restricted by major.

 - a personal statement describing their achievements to date at the College, as well as interest in the program and goals for participation (1-2 pages);

 - Spring semester.
-The second semester of the program will consist of consultations with the Director and an independent project on a global issue (e.g., written research; service learning; internship; performance).
-Students will enroll with the approval of the Director and the Chair/Director of their major department in an independent study or experiential learning (2 credit hours) in their major or in International Studies.
+We will continue having weekly meetings and discussions about global challenges.
+Students will enroll with the approval of the Director in an independent study or experiential learning (2 credit hours) in International Studies.

-Application Deadline: April 1, 2021
+Application Deadline: April 15, 2022

 CONTACT FOR MORE INFORMATION

-Dr. Kovalov, Visiting Assistant Professor of International Studies,
+Dr. Kovalov, Instructor of International Studies,